Principles of Antiretroviral Therapy

 Organizational Capacity Assessment for Community Health Centers

-Organizational Capacity Assessment for Community Health Centers is a learning module that was developed by MATEC for the Expanded Routine Testing Initiative with the Public Health Institute of Illinois; a project funded by the Illinois Department of Public Health with funds provided though the Centers for Disease Control and Prevention (CDC) Funding Opportunity Announcement PS12-1201: Comprehensive Human Immunodeficiency Virus (HIV) Prevention Programs for Health Departments.
+Organizational Capacity Assessment for Community Health Centers is a learning module that was developed by MATEC for the Expanded Routine Testing Initiative with the Public Health Institute of Metropolitan Chicago; a project funded by the Illinois Department of Public Health with funds provided though the Centers for Disease Control and Prevention (CDC) Funding Opportunity Announcement PS12-1201: Comprehensive Human Immunodeficiency Virus (HIV) Prevention Programs for Health Departments.
 This assessment tool was created for community health centers who offer routine opt-out HIV testing.
 It includes background and rationale for routine testing, the 2006 CDC recommendations for testing, barriers and strategies, and examples of integrating HIV testing into clinic flow.
 If you have any questions about this online learning module, please contact Gina Evans at firstname.lastname@example.org or 312.996.6326

 Training Link (If the presentation does not launch in your browser then please try Internet Explorer v8 and above)